aragon/osx/packages/contracts/docs/osx/02-how-to-guides/01-dao/02-action-execution.md

 ### Calling a Function from an External Contract

-Imagine that you want to call an external function, let's say in an `Calculator` contract that adds two numbers for you.
+Imagine that you want to call an external function, let's say in a `Calculator` contract that adds two numbers for you.
 The corresponding `Action` and `execute` function call look as follows:

 ```solidity
 contract ICalculator {